FIN-035: Academic Approval and Signatory Authority for Academic Program AgreementsDate: 06/28/2011 Status: Final

 - Equipment loan agreements [contact Procurement Services or the Financial Operations’ Office];

-- Art loan agreements (agreements governing the loan of University-owned artwork to outside organizations or the loan of artwork owned by outside agencies to the University) [contact the Financial Operations’], and
+- Art loan agreements (agreements governing the loan of University-owned artwork to outside organizations or the loan of artwork owned by outside agencies to the University) [contact the Financial Operations’ Office], and

 - Leases of employee time [contact the Financial Operations’ Office].